 - Assuring the authenticity of the operation by letting them know “Yes! we exist in the actual world too”

-The main aim is to beat the competition by offering the best of customer experiences, keeping their comfort in the mind.
-This might go out of tradition and coming up with innovative ideas is the ultimate key to retaining the customers and win conversions in 2018.
+The main aim is to beat the competition by offering the best of customer experiences, keeping their comfort in mind.
+This might go out of tradition and coming up with innovative ideas is the ultimate key to retaining customers and winning conversions in 2018.
 Considering the mass of competition in online retail, it is a staggering task if you are not motivated to do so with your eCommerce business.

 Customer retargeting in physical stores?